StressTestor/PromptPressure-EvalSuite/README.md

 MIT License.
 Feel free to fork, extend, and build with it.

 ---
+---

+### How This Was Built

+This project was conceptualized and directed by [Joeseph Grey](https://github.com/StressTestor) as a candidate contribution for OpenAI’s API Research & Evals hiring initiative.

+While some components (such as the scoring script and formatting) were built with AI assistance, all test categories, prompt design, behavioral criteria, and intent were user-driven.
+This mirrors how product researchers operate in AI today—combining domain insight, user need, and tool-assisted development.

+*This suite was created not to impress by code alone, but to demonstrate deep alignment with the real-world issues LLMs face—refusal friction, formatting failures, and emergent inconsistency.
+Feedback and collaboration welcome.*
 *Created by Joeseph Grey — remote-ready, eval-obsessed, and model-agnostic.*